harshpreet14/vasitum/README.md

 # ✨ Vasitum Dasboard

 A responsive dashboard for Vasitum to keep track of job postings, openings, upcoming events and announcements.
-The react applications is responsive and theme
+The React application is responsive and features a customizable theme switcher for an enhanced user experience.

 ## 🛠️ Technologies Used